-Students will have an "appreciation of and experience with ... the arts" (BOG).
-Fine arts courses are those that present organized values, beliefs, or emotions using the senses and physical expression as the creative vehicle, and include courses in art, dance, music, and theatre.
+Students will have an "appreciation of and experience with ... the arts" (PASSHE BOG Policy 1993-01).
+Fine arts courses are those that present organized values, beliefs or emotions using the senses and physical expression as the creative vehicle, and include courses in art, dance, music and theater.

 - To attend and react to a performance or exhibit related to the discipline studied.

-Additionally, Fine Arts courses must demonstrate at least one of the following goals:
+Additionally, a fine arts course must demonstrate at least one of the following goals:

-- To recognize how values, ethics or social norm impact artistic expression, and/or
+- To recognize how values, ethics or social norms impact artistic expression; and/or